edgedb/edgedb/docs/stdlib/sequence.rst

 .. eql:type:: std::sequence

-    Represents an auto-incrementing sequence of the :eql:type:`int64` type.
+    An auto-incrementing sequence of :eql:type:`int64` values.

     This type can be used to create auto-incrementing :ref:`properties
     <ref_datamodel_props>`: